DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 The Lion King's doubts were natural.

 Rikugen Kyouko was speaking of joining forces as something natural.
-But if it wasn't for Kai intercepting fire breath with the Code Holder, Yurun Resistance wouldn't be left without sacrifices.
+But if it wasn't for Kai intercepting fire breath with the Code Holder, Yurun Resistance wouldn't be left unscratched.

 "Weren't you hostile to us just now?"